An addon domain is a function of your web hosting control panel that allows you to host multiple different projects under the same account.

 Remember, this new domain name must be different from any other domain name hosted on that SPanel account for this to work.

-- Under create an Addon Domain, enter a valid domain name.
-By default, SPanel creates a new folder in the root directory of your home account.
+2. Under create an Addon Domain, enter a valid domain name.
+By default, SPanel creates a new folder in your account’s home directory.

-Your new domain joins a list down the page.
+Your new domain joins a list at the bottom of the page the page.
 From there, you can modify the document root folder or delete an addon domain.

 When you’ve changed it to the preferred directory, you can go ahead to upload files and content to it.